Frozen Cursor and Mouse Lag on macOS Tahoe?

 Important: Make sure you are on the latest Tahoe first.
 Reduce Transparency was reportedly broken in some earlier 26.x builds, so it only reliably helps once you are updated.

-Step 4: Fix the Ghost Cursor Without Rebooting
+Fix the Ghost Cursor Without Rebooting

 If your pointer moves but clicks do nothing, usually after waking from sleep or switching users, the cursor service has lost sync with the display engine.
 You do not need to reboot.
-You can restart just the display engine in place.

 Here's what to do: